tonyfromundefined/graphql-cached/README.md

 # ⚡️ GraphQL Cached

-Write a cache layer for each resolver in [GraphQL Shield](https://github.com/maticzav/graphql-shield) style.
+Write a cache layer for each resolver in [GraphQL Shield](https://github.com/maticzav/graphql-shield) style with Memcached

 ## Dependencies